 - Display content knowledge and understanding of theory, research, and practice relevant to optimizing the development, health and well-being of individuals and families across the lifespan in the context of the larger social environment.

 - Evaluate and interpret relevant information related to individuals and families from a variety of sources.

 - Exhibit effective written and oral communication skills appropriate to the field of human development and family studies, including use of technology for presentations.

 - Compare and contrast multiple points of view, including diverse and multicultural influences and perspectives in HDFS

 - Develop and implement effective collaboration, problem solving, and goal setting skills

 - Justify appropriate actions and behaviors in the context of professional ethics, conduct, and presentation including social media, email, and other arenas of presentation.

-HDFS 477 (Professional Skills Development II) or concurrent registration.
-Required background check through CBI, FBI; Human Development and Family Studies majors only.
-Instructor approval must be given prior to enrollment.
-You will be provided enrollment instructions once you and your site have been approved by the distance coordinator.
+HDFS 477 (HDFS Professional Preparation); Required background check through CBI, FBI; Human Development and Family Studies majors only; Instructor approval must be given prior to enrollment.
+Students will be provided enrollment instructions once they have been cleared for internship by the Coordinator of HDFS Experiential Learning.

-If you register for this course after the start of the term, please contact the instructor at the time of registration.
-By contacting the instructor, students ensure they are added to the CANVAS section as soon as possible and have access to the course and details about the class requirements.
+Students who are registering after the start of the term should contact the instructor at the time of registration.
+If they receive permission to enroll, students will be added to the CANVAS section as soon as possible and have access to the course and details about the class requirements.